kingli6/webproject3/README.md

 ### To get started

-    Download the repo
-    In the vscode terminal, while inside College-API folder, type:
+#### After downloading the repo, in vscode terminal, while inside ../webproject3/College-API> folder, type: "dotnet restore"

     -dotnet restore						//to recreate system required files locally.
     -dotnet build						// to test if there are errors in the project.
     -dotnet run or -dotnet watch run 	//to start the api project

-    To view all the backend api endpoints (with swagger).
+#### To view all the backend api endpoints with swagger.

     When the webpage pops up when you start the project, add "/swagger" to the end of the link.
     Ex: http://localhost:5223/swagger

-    React
+#### React: Place yourself in ../Clients/react-app> folder, type: "npm install" (Obs; you need to have node installed prior to this.
+Check out a tutorial video on react to get all the prerequisites)

     -npm install 		// to install npm locally so you can start the project -npm start			// to start the project

-    If you still get errors, or unable to run, you might need to install the buget packages manually
+#### If you still get errors, or unable to run, you might need to install the nuget packages manually

     AutoMapper.Extensions.Microsoft.DependencyInjection" Version="12.0.1"
     Microsoft.AspNetCore.Authentication.JwtBearer" Version="7.0.9"
     Microsoft.AspNetCore.Identity" Version="2.2.0"
     Microsoft.AspNetCore.Identity.EntityFrameworkCore" Version="7.0.9"
     Microsoft.AspNetCore.OpenApi" Version="7.0.5"
     Microsoft.EntityFrameworkCore" Version="7.0.9"
     Microsoft.EntityFrameworkCore.Sqlite" Version="7.0.9"
     Microsoft.EntityFrameworkCore.Tools" Version="7.0.

 Following tutorials on "dotnet web api" or "dotnet core mvc" should let you get a good start As an example: https://www.youtube.com/watch?v=Fbf_ua2t6v4&t=97s